 Ahh, December – the most magical month of the year.
 There are lots of ways to get into the holiday spirit here in New Orleans.
 Hang out with Kris Kringle at NOLA Christmas Fest, or go caroling in Jackson Square.
-Marvel at the holiday lights in Celebration in the Oaks, Luna Fête, or the gorgeously decorated, historic Roosevelt Hotel.However you choose to spend the season, be sure to mark the Tricentennial in your calendar as New Orleans prepares to celebrate it’s 300th birthday.
-2018 is going to be an exciting time in the city, but first, let’s finish 2017 strong with a spectacular December!
-Here’s where to start.
+Marvel at the holiday lights in Celebration in the Oaks, LUNA Fête, or the gorgeously decorated, historic Roosevelt Hotel.
+For a taste of New Orleans during the holiday season, watch our video below.

-1. Head to Lafayette Square for Luna Fête
+1. Head to Lafayette Square for LUNA Fête

-2. Enter into a Winter Wonderland at the Roosevelt
+2. Enter into a Winter Wonderland at the Roosevelt Hotel

 Head to the Roosevelt Hotel this holiday season for a beautiful display of lights.
 The Waldorf Wonderland display features the hotel beautifully decorated with nearly 50 Christmas trees and over 60,000 lights.
 Make it an evening and head to Domenica for dinner or the Sazerac Bar for a holiday drink afterwards.

 4. Go ice skating at NOLA ChristmasFest

-An ice rink, a carousel, and an ice slide.
-How about a little winter adventure?
-NOLA Christmas Fest is back at the Convention Center offering kids and adults alike a taste of winter wonderland.
-This year the event will be held from December 21-31 and admission will be $20.
+At this indoor festival, you’ll find an ice rink, a carousel, an ice slide, and a true winter wonderland.
+NOLA ChristmasFest is back at the Convention Center offering kids and adults a truly magical experience.
+This year, the event will be held from December 20-31, 2019 and tickets are $20 on weekdays, $25 on weekends.
 Bring the kids out for the amusement rides, take photos with Santa, and bounce on giant inflatables.
-Go ahead and bring out the inner child in yourself too.

 5. Light the way for Papa Noel